|NAME OF CLIENT||Kirsty|

 |CASE RESOLUTION||Case settled in October 2016 and £12,500 was awarded|

 In December 2014, our client Kirsty was at her work Christmas party at a hotel in Manchester city centre.
 While on the dance floor with friends, she slipped on some liquid, fell and hurt her ankle.
 At the time, there were no wet floor signs to alert guests to the spillage.

 After reporting the accident in the hotel’s accident book, Kirsty was taken to hospital in a taxi.
 An x-ray confirmed that she had badly broken, and pulled ligaments in, her right ankle.

 Kirsty had to wear a below-knee plaster cast for six weeks.
 She wore an air cast boot for a further two before undergoing a program of ankle rehabilitation physiotherapy.

 Sadly, Kirsty’s injuries meant that she could not fully participate in activities with her family over the festive period.
 She was unable to enjoy her daughter’s second birthday a month after the accident and her injuries prevented her from enjoying a pre-booked holiday with her family.

 Kirsty’s ankle injury also affected her everyday life.
 She could not cook or undertake household chores and was forced to hire a wheelchair for 6 weeks from the Red Cross to help her get around.
 Kirsty was unable to drive for 2 months and relied on lifts from a colleague to get to and from work.

 12 months after the accident, Kirsty’s ankle had still not completely healed.
 She had difficulty fully bearing weight, sitting cross-legged and her ankle regularly became stiff in the cold.

-Kirsty instructed Jefferies Solicitors in 2015 and litigation executive Jenny Fenton looked after her case:
+Kirsty instructed Jefferies Solicitors in 2015 and claims handler Jenny Fenton looked after her case: